platformsh/template-builder/templates/strapi/files/backend/README.md

 </a>
 </p>

 This template builds a Strapi backend for Platform.sh.
+It does not include a frontend application, but you can add one of your choice and access Strapi by defining it in a relationship in your frontend's `.platform.app.yaml` file.

 Strapi is a Headless CMS framework written in Node.js.